ulysses-camara/ulysses-curiosity/README.md

 )
 ```

 Now, we need to attach the probing models to the pretrained model modules.
-This is easily achieved by creating a `ProbingModelFactory`, and calling `attach_probers` function.
-In this step you also need to provide the optimizer, used to update the probing model weights.
-Both the probing model and the optimizer *should not be instantiated* when provided to the ProbingModelFactory, as they will be instantiated automatically potentially many times as required to probe all pretrained model modules.
-The modules that should be effectively be probed are specified by their names, or a regular expression pattern that is used to match against the module names.
+This is achieved by creating a `ProbingModelFactory`, and calling `attach_probers` method.
+In this step you also need to provide the optimizer responsible to updating the probing model weights.
+Both the probing model and the optimizer *should not be instantiated* when provided to the ProbingModelFactory, as they will be instantiated automatically many times as required to probe every pretrained modules.
+The modules to be probed are specified by their names in a list, or by regular expression patterns that matches their names.
 To check the module names of your model use PyTorch's module built-in `pretrained_model.named_modules()`:

 ```python
 pretrained_modules_available_for_probing = [